 Why Trust The Spruce?

 This article was researched and written by Katie Begley, a freelance writer specializing in home and family products.
-Katie has been writing for The Spruce since 2019.
-A Navy veteran, Katie is familiar with the need for laundry detergent that can stand up to dirty, sweaty workout clothes.
+She has been writing for The Spruce since 2019.
+A Navy veteran, Begley is familiar with the need for laundry detergent that can stand up to dirty, sweaty workout clothes.
 To compile this list, she looked for detergents and boosters that were effective and safe for performance fabrics.
 She also talked to personal trainer Trevor McKenzie for insight on how to properly care for fitness attire.